 Skip to main content

-Here is a list of the Command line utilities that ship by default with the DataOps Development Environment (DDE).
+Here is a list of the command-line utilities that ship by default with the DataOps development environment.

 danger

-The tools installed in the DDE are subject to change without warning.
+The tools installed in the DataOps development environment are subject to change without warning.

 dataops CLI